 Exploradores Glacier is a massive sheet of ice that descends from Mt San Valentine, the highest mountain in the region.
 This impressive glacier spans a whopping 18 kilometers.
 It is home to a beautiful array of rock, crushed stone, and frozen water.

-Unfortunately, the Exploradores Glacier is facing some challenges.
+Unfortunately, the glacier is facing some challenges.
 Dust from fires, bare soil, and exhaust fumes settle on its surface, causing it to darken and heat up more quickly.
 This speeds up the melting process and threatens the future of this natural wonder.
 As the glacier slowly moves through the landscape, it has the power to shift heavy boulders and trees with its immense weight.
 It leaves behind a moraine – a mixture of clay, gravel, and earth – in its wake.

-Ready, Set, Go: A Practical Guide to Preparing for the Exploradores Glacier
+Preparing for the hike on Exploradores Glacier

 How to get there